CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-02.md

     ![A screenshot of a chat](../media/Lab-02/KQL-database-workaround2.png)

     iii.
-Select the InternetSales table and give the give the following configurations -
+Select the InternetSales table and give the give the following configurations-

        Workspace - **RTI_username**

        Eventstream Name - **es_Fabrikam_InternetSales**

-       Data connectioin name - **give any name**
+       Data connection name - **give any name**

       Then click on **Next**, **Finish** and **Close** in the next tabs.